intel/virtual-storage-manager/INSTALL.md

     yum makecache

 ##<a name="RPM_Install"></a> VSM RPM Build
-After you setup the repo, and make sure it works, you can build the RPMs from source code.
+After you setup the repo, and make sure it works, you can build the RPMs from source code, or use the prebuilt VSM RPMs
+###Step 3
+Build the VSM RPMs from source.
+If you downloaded and want to use the prebuilt VSM RPMs, then skip this buildrpm step and go to the VSM RPM Install step.

     cd $source_code_path
     ./buildrpm